MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-implement-a-wrapper-for-inspectors-and-track-item-level-events-in-each-inspector.md

 - csharp
 ---

-# How to: Implement a Wrapper for Inspectors and Track Item-Level Events in Each Inspector
+# Implement a Wrapper for Inspectors and Track Item-Level Events in Each Inspector

 This topic contains two code examples that show how to implement a wrapper for an [Inspectors](https://msdn.microsoft.com/en-us/library/bb623458\(v=office.15\)) collection and to use that wrapper to track item-level events in each [Inspector](https://msdn.microsoft.com/en-us/library/bb647744\(v=office.15\)) object in the collection.